AdobeDocs/audience-manager.fr-FR/help/using/features/audience-lab/audience-lab-use-cases.md

 <!-- audience-lab-compare-models.xml -->

-Dans ce cas d&#39;utilisation, vous comparez différents modèles.
+Dans ce cas d'utilisation, vous comparez différents modèles.
 You can either use models created via an in-house data warehouse and import them in [!DNL Audience Manager] as [Onboarded Traits](../../features/traits/create-onboarded-rule-based-traits.md#create-rules-based-or-onboarded-traits) or you can use the [Algorithmic Models](../../features/algorithmic-models/understanding-models.md) feature in [!DNL Audience Manager].

 1. Create two models, either in the [Model Builder](../../features/algorithmic-models/create-model.md), or via an outside platform.
 1. Create [algorithmic traits](../../features/traits/create-algorithmic-traits.md) from the algorithmic model or import your own models as onboarded traits.